 Do I really need to avoid onions and garlic?

 Onion is one of the greatest contributors to IBS symptoms.
 We recommend that you strictly avoid onion for at least two months.
 This means not only cooking without onion, but also avoiding packaged foods that contain onion ingredients, such as onion powder in soups and stocks.
-You may find that you can reintroduce onion into your diet, but this will probably be only in very small amounts.
-If you cook with onion but leave it on your plate, this will only reduce the fructan load rather than remove it, since fructans can leach out of the onion into the other ingredients during cooking.
-Garlic also contains fructans, though if you like the flavour, one to two cloves per recipe can often be tolerated by IBS sufferers.
-An even better way to enjoy the taste of garlic without the fructans is to use garlic-infused oil.
+Garlic also contains fructans and can contribute towards IBS symptoms.
+Unfortunately, you can’t cook with onion and garlic and then leave them on your plate, as this will only reduce the fructan load rather than remove it, since fructans can leach out of the onion and garlic into the other ingredients during cooking.
+During the initial strict phase of the diet, you should focus on cooking with low-FODMAP foods and avoid cooking with onion and garlic.
+You may find that you can reintroduce onion and garlic back into your diet, but it might only be in small amounts.
+In the meantime, an even better way to enjoy the taste of garlic, without the fructans, is to use garlic-infused oil.

 Do I need to worry about fats and protein foods?

 Fats and oils do not contain FODMAPs and nor do animal-based protein foods, such as meat, fish, chicken and eggs.
 However, plant-based protein foods, such as legumes and lentils, do contain FODMAPs and you may need to restrict your intake of these foods.
 FODMAPs typically occur in carbohydrate-based foods.

 How do I avoid FODMAPs if I’m a vegetarian?

 Vegetarians often consume large amounts of legumes as an important source of protein.
 However, these contain GOS and fructans.
 As there is a risk that your vegetarian or vegan diet will become nutritionally inadequate if you cut out legumes, your dietitian may advise you to allow a certain amount of these in your diet but exclude all other food sources of FODMAPs.
 The best approach will depend on your individual tolerance.
-Good news for vegetarians: tofu is low in FODMAPs, so can be included as a protein source.
+Good news for vegetarians: firm tofu is low in FODMAPs, so can be included as a protein source.

 Will a gluten-free diet help with IBS?